In Paid Partnership with Bord Bia

 - 1/2 tsp salt

 - 1 tbsp mixed herbs (we use Herbes de Provence)

 - 1 tbsp ground cumin

 - 2 tomatoes, seeds removed and flesh finely diced

 - A generous bunch of coriander (stalks removed), chopped

 - 1 white onion, halved and finely diced

-- 2 small chillies, seeds removed and finely diced
+- 2 small chillies, finely diced

 - 2 cloves garlic, finely chopped or smashed to a pulp